Dabgan/SnowShop/README.md

 -   how to create and use my own Hooks
 -   what Styled-Components are and why it is so convenient to use them
 -   how to manage routes and page rendering with react-router
--   how to use terminal for Git instead of GUI (finally!)
+-   how to use terminal for Git instead of GUI
 -   how to work with a database (firebase)
 -   how to properly import images/fonts/icons in React